 By considering and including those three factors (WAP) in your answer, you will be answering the three main questions (Can you do the job?
 Do you want the job?
 Are you the right fit?) in the first few minutes of the interview.

-Chantal Rackley is a Certified Career Development Practitioner (CCDP) and career advisor at WorkBC Centre North Vancouver.
-She has over 11 years of advising and facilitating experience.
+Chantal Rackley is a Certified Career Development Practitioner (CCDP) and a Program Manager at the YWCA.

 For free employment programs and all things job search-related, visit our Help for Job Seekers page.